 Analytics Connector Pack

 Measuring and improving the performance of your website is a universal requirement.
 The Analytics Connector Pack allows you to connect third-party web analytics tools such as Adobe Analytics, Google Analytics and Matomo (Piwik) to Magnolia.
+Editors and marketers can build their own widgets (charts) and dashboards dynamically in the user-friendly Analytics app UI.

 The typical scenario for using the Analytics Connector Pack is: